Long Live Fieldwork! (54k)

 Download Chapter >>>

-Full details can be found on the FSC website.
+Full details about FSC fieldwork can be found here.

 Around one hundred pupils from Thomas Walling Primary School were treated to a special field trip along the north-east coast thanks to funding from the Frederick Soddy Trust.
 They walked from Bamburgh to Seahouses, visited Alnwick Castle and sailed out to the Farne Islands!